 TIP: Place a soda can tab over the hook of a hanger, and you’ll be able to hook another hanger onto the other hole.
 This way you can hang more clothes within the same amount of space.

 Next, focus on the shoes- and throw out any pairs that might be damaged beyond repair (especially with kids!).
-When you’ve narrowed it down to what you actually plan on wearing, find an easy storage solution like bookshelves or even a basket.
+When you’ve narrowed it down to what you plan on wearing, find an easy storage solution like bookshelves or a basket.

 TIP: Use wine bottle box dividers to separate each shoe, so you don’t have to dig to the bottom every time you are looking for that perfect pair.

 Scarves, ties, and belts can be stored efficiently by securing plastic shower curtain hooks onto a hanger.
 Loop the items through the hook, and you can fit multiple items in the same space as a shirt or pair of pants.

 TIP: A belt rod on the back of a door, or secured to a small wall is a great way to store those accessories as well.

 Even rooms without closets can be clutter-free!
 Assign everything a place, and make sure everything is where it should be before you leave the room.
 If you assign everything its own space and not everything fits flush against the walls, you might have too many things, and it might be time to catch up on the Marie Kondo method.
 (Thanks, Netflix!)